hitchhikr/rawtex/README.md

 Note:

-Work is been made to include support for Amiga & Atari ST planar exports (only chunky is available yet).
+Work is been made to include support for Amiga & Atari ST planar exports (only chunky is available for indexed modes).